KimberlyRosaly/flatiron-phase-5-project-frontend/README.md

 I am also in love with art.
 <br>
 <br>
 Here, you will find my attempt to gather my two loves into one world of development.
 This application strives to show off my own artwork along with the artwork ( and information ) of other cherished artists that I soulfully support.
+Hopefully, you enjoy this!
 <br>
 <br>